 The illustrations are very gentle and looks as they are photos of actual animals.

-And the kindness and love you feel on every page is so warming that, after 40 years, the image of the Little boy being born in the cold stables, didn’t make me sad anymore.
-I was glad that he had the Kind Ox by him side, and the dog, stray cat and the little mouse too.
-And his parents, of course.
+And the kindness and love you feel on every page is so warming that, after 40 years, the image of the Little boy being born in the cold stables, doesn’t make me sad anymore.
+I was glad that he had the Kind Ox by him side, the dog, the stray cat and the little mouse too.
+And his parents, Joseph and Maria, of course.

 And the most warming of all was my daughter reaction to the book: she said to me “Mama, look!There is always room for a little one, mama!”